vishvAsa/AgamaH/AryaH/hinduism/branches/vaiShNavaH/shrI-sampradAyaH/venkaTanAthaH/rahasya-traya-sAraH/rAjagopAla-translation/1_arthAnushAsana-vibhAgaH/04_arthapanchakAdhikAraH.md

 SANSKRIT SLOKA:

-In the '&' in Om and in the word 'Narayana' occurring in Ashtakshara, the supreme end of life (i.e.) Bhagavan, who is opposed to all that is objectionable or faulty, is indicated; in the in in om and in the part nära occurring in Nārāyaṇāya, the essential natare (svarūpa) of the jiva who is to attain this end is dis
+In the '&' in Om and in the word 'Narayana' occurring in Ashtakshara, the supreme end of life (i.e.) Bhagavan, who is opposed to all that is objectionable or faulty, is indicated; in the in in om and in the part nāra occurring in Nārāyaṇāya, the essential natare (svarūpa) of the jiva who is to attain this end is dis

-(siddha upāya) namely, Bhagavan, is indicated in the part ayance occurring in Nārāyana and the means to be accomplished or adopted (sādhya upāya ), which is self-surrender, is in namas; the fruit desired, viz., the enjoyment of Brabman which includes also service to Him is disclosed in the dative or fourth case in Närāyaṇāya; the bindrance to it, namely, the feeling of 'mine' is in the word mama occurring in sramah (na mama ).
+(siddha upāya) namely, Bhagavan, is indicated in the part ayance occurring in Nārāyana and the means to be accomplished or adopted (sādhya upāya ), which is self-surrender, is in namas; the fruit desired, viz., the enjoyment of Brabman which includes also service to Him is disclosed in the dative or fourth case in Nārāyaṇāya; the bindrance to it, namely, the feeling of 'mine' is in the word mama occurring in sramah (na mama ).
 He who understands the Ashtākshara mantra that reveals all these five and \*Dvayam too, wbich is to the same effect--he will be consi dered by all as one who knows everything.

 THERE IS NO REAL DIFFERENCE BETWEEN THOSE WHO SPEAK OF FIVE THINGS AND THOSE